What if real doctors took their cues from the remedios used by Latina moms? It might look something like this….

 (PNS reporting from EAST LOS) Paola Lopez’ dreams were shattered and her heart was broken Friday after she prepared sopa de fideo for her boyfriend, Sunny Vargas.

-“I just thought it would be nice to make him a quick snack before we went to the movies,” the 28-year-old woman tearfully recounted to PNS.
+“I just thought it would be nice to make him a quick snack before we went out,” the 28-year-old woman tearfully recounted to PNS.
 “Then all of a sudden he got all mad and left me.
 He broke up with me in a text that night.”

 The tragedy began Tuesday when Vargas, a sales representative for a Pico Rivera power tools importer and distributor, told Lopez that one of his favorite dishes (and thus a requirement to be considered “wife material”) was sopa de fideo, like his mom Victoria makes.